grommet/grommet/README.md

 ### Running Grommet Website

-  If you want to run the Grommet website locally run the following commands:
+  If you want to run the Grommet website locally execute the following commands:

   1. Inside Grommet, access docs folder: